 For a place known for its rain, Oregon sure has a lot of sunflowers.
 In the summer, Oregon sunflower season is a yellowy explosion of happiness.
 While exploring Tualatin Valley, it’s hard to go an hour without catching a glimpse of the zippy flower along a rural road, home garden bed or plopped into a vase at a friendly café.

-In these last weeks of summer, reach toward the sun as the sunflowers do.
+This August, reach toward the sun as the sunflowers do.
 Before you know it, you’ll be heading to the pumpkin patch.